Speak2/flask_user_api/README.md

 - `GET /users`: Get specific users by their email or username (admin only)
 - `PUT /users/<user_id>`: Update a user
 - `DELETE /users/<user_id>`: Delete a user
-- `POST /forget-password`: Generates reset password token
+- `POST /forget-password`: Generates reset password link
 - `POST /reset-password`: Reset a user's password

 For detailed information about request/response formats and authentication requirements, please refer to the Swagger UI documentation.